Essential Elements of a Magazine Business Plan

 Advertising Sales Strategies

-where these prospective advertisers are currently advertising,
+where these companies are currently advertising,

 how much they are already spending on advertising, and why they